AmirReza-Nasiri/SQL-Project---SmartPhone/README.md

 # Tables:

-	1. users: Stores user information including username, password hash (encrypted for security), email, phone number, email verification status, and creation timestamp.
+	1. users: Stores user information including username, password hash (encrypted for security), email, phone number, email verification status, and creation timestamp.\n
 	2. contacts: Stores user contacts with their names, phone numbers, emails, and creation timestamp.
 Each contact is linked to a specific user using a foreign key.
 	3. messages: Stores message information including sender user ID, recipient contact ID, message content, and sent timestamp.
 Foreign keys link messages to users and contacts.
 	4. apps: Stores information about apps installed by users, including app name, description, version, installation time, and the user ID.